CSUMBmWall/journal/README.md

 The write pane has a toolbar to insert hyperlinks for images, YouTube videos, links to articles, and raw HTML (when I can't get it done with those three).
 Also, the weather and current date are inserted into every new blog post.

-When I choose an image to insert from my computer, it hits my Node.js server that uploads it to a folder and then serves it up locally.
+When I choose an image to insert from my computer, it hits the Node.js server that uploads it to a folder and then serves it up locally.
 That way I always have the images if I move them on my computer.

 When I insert a YouTube link, the Node.js server makes a call to my Google YouTube API that grabs the title and a thumbnail image.
 It inserts that as a hyperlink.
 I tried using an iframe, but it reloads every time I type anything in the edit pane and gets on my nerves.